 There are several types of custody arrangements that separated or divorced parents can enter into: Sole, Joint, Shared, Parallel, and Split.

-Let’s take a closer look at joint custody.
+Let’s take a closer look at joint custody in Ontario.

 Many people erroneously believe that joint custody means that the child spends equal time with both parents.
 It does not.
 The amount of time the child spends at their mother’s house versus their father’s house is a separate issue.